-This lesson introduces students to the concept of medications development and gives students a simulation to apply what they know about neurotransmitters, neurotransmission and zombies .
+This lesson introduces students to writing an academic journal articles and allows them to apply what they have learned during the Neuroscience and Zombies Unit.
 This lesson was inspired by the book the “Zombie Autopsies” by Dr. Steven Schlozman.

 One 90 minute class

-Students should have some background in biology in order to understand this lesson.
+Students should have some background in biology and research to understand this lesson.

 Steven Schlozman, M.D., is an Assistant Professor of Psychiatry at Harvard Medical School and Lecturer in Education at the Harvard Graduate School of Education.
 He earned his Medical Degree at the Brown-Dartmouth Program in Medicine, and completed his training in general psychiatry at Massachusetts General Hospital and his Child Psychiatry Residency at the MGH/McLean Program in Child Psychiatry.